 Within 12 months after attending a PEAP workshop and completing a clean audit, provisional Examiners must administer at least one live practical exam in that accreditation category; if they fail to do so, they must attend a Refresher Workshop before they are permitted to test.
 If they do not complete at least one exam in the 12 months after the Refresher Workshop, they must attend a full workshop.

-The purpose of this probation is to monitor new Examiners and ensure that they are following NCCCO’s policies and procedures.
+The purpose of this probation is to monitor new PEs and ensure that they are following NCCCO’s policies and procedures.
 These procedures include proper notification of testing, proper cancellation notice, and cooperation in the audit process.

-After 12 months the probationary Examiner’s history is reviewed to ensure that he/she has followed NCCCO’s policies and procedures.
-If the probationary Examiner has not been providing proper notification, the probationary period is extended at six-month intervals until such time that the policies and procedures have been properly followed.
+After 12 months the probationary examiner’s history is reviewed to ensure that he/she has followed NCCCO’s policies and procedures.
+If the probationary examiner has not been providing proper notification, the probationary period is extended at six-month intervals until such time that the policies and procedures have been properly followed.

-Examiners are only required to complete one probationary period, but if an Examiner is required to re-attend a full workshop for any reason (going two years without conducting an exam, allowing accreditation to expire, failure to adhere to NCCCO policies), and he/she does not hold accreditation in any other program, he/she will have to complete another 12-month probationary period upon the completion of the other accreditation requirements.
+Examiners are only required to complete one probationary period, but if an examiner is required to re-attend a full workshop for any reason (going two years without conducting an exam, allowing accreditation to expire, failure to adhere to NCCCO policies), and he/she does not hold accreditation in any other program, he/she will have to complete another 12-month probationary period upon the completion of the other accreditation requirements.

 Online Notification of Intent to Test

-Probationary Examiners are required to notify the NCCCO Western Regional Office of their intention to test.
+Probationary Examiners are required to notify the NCCCO Utah Office of their intention to test.
 This notification must be sent via the NCCCO website (www.nccco.org/login) no less than two business days (not including weekends or holidays) prior to testing.
 Once a site has provided test notification to NCCCO, this will be considered intent to test and the site may be audited even if no testing occurs.
 They must also notify NCCCO if testing plans change.

 Other criteria for determining which Examiners must use the online notification system include: